-The objective-based governance of the Company is elementary to SMP AE's success and safeguarding its survival in the long term.
-The Company's management team determines the business policy framework for the divisions, monitors compliance with said framework, and manages the Company based on the specified corporate goals.
+The goal-oriented governance of the Company is elementary to SMP's success and safeguarding its survival in the long term.
+The Company's management team determines the business policy framework for the divisions and plants, monitors compliance with said framework, and manages the Company based on the specified corporate goals.
 The achievement of revenue, profitability and financial targets is coordinated and monitored centrally.

 EBIT (Earnings Before Interest and Taxes) serves as an important management tool and key performance indicator based on internal management reporting.
-The company's performance is continuously measured based on this indicator.
+The performance of the Company and the individual plants is continuously measured based on this indicator.
 The EBIT for management reporting purposes is defined as the EBIT in accordance with the German Commercial Code plus other taxes and less interest expenses for operating lease agreements, which are treated as finance leasing agreements for the purposes of management reporting.